 Remember that you will never get two people who have the same case of disorder, despite their condition being under one category.
 They are different when it comes to the severity of the disorder, their age, the trigger factors, and many more.
 So it is only proper to plan how the treatment should go for a specific client after a couple of sessions, not right after the first consultation process.
 Individuals with progressive disorders should have customized treatment plans.

 How Can You Help?

-What are the most common developmental disabilities?
+What is the most common progressive disorder?

 Is attention deficit hyperactivity disorder or ADHD a developmental disability?

-What disabilities are common in child’s development?
+What issues are common in a child’s development?

 What are the 5 categories of developmental delays?

 Can progressive disorders be cured?